johnsonch/intro_to_docker_for_rails_developers/deck.md

 ## What are we going to talk about today?

 * Docker
-* Some of my experiences
+ * From one offs to runing an application
-* Possibly Docker Compose
+* Some of my experiences, for color along the way

 ![full](https://images.pexels.com/photos/753331/pexels-photo-753331.jpeg)